profoundry-us/loco_motion/docs/ADRs/lightweight/202404_rename_variants_to_modifiers.md

 that we use the word `Variant` or `variant` with the new word `Modifier` or `modifier`.

+## Updates - September 2024

+Modifiers appear to be working properly and without conflict to other DaisyUI or ViewComponent code.

 ## ADR Tasks

 - [x] Draft the core of the ADR
 - [x] Submit for review
 - [x] Approved
-- [ ] Review / update after finishing the solution with any new context /
+- [x] Review / update after finishing the solution with any new context / learnings
-      learnings